argodev/studies/ot_survey/OT_Class_06_Manuscript.md

 So the provision of Ruth is God’s first display of mercy in response to Naomi’s charge.
 This marriage is the second, as a redeemer steps in to provide for these two widows.
 And the result is snapshot #3:  we see

 ## 3) The Wisdom of God’s Good Plan: 4:13-17
-By God’s grace, this redemption was not only a blessing to Ruth and Naomi – it blessed the whole nation in a way that on their dying day they could never have imagined!
+By God’s grace, this redemption was not only a blessing to Ruth and Naomi – it blessed the whole nation in a way that they could never have imagined!
 Look at verses 13 through 17 [Read]:

 > So Boaz took Ruth, and she became his wife.
 And he went in to her, and the Lord gave her conception, and she bore a son.
 Then the women said to Naomi, “Blessed be the Lord, who has not left you this day without a redeemer, and may his name be renowned in Israel!
 He shall be to you a restorer of life and a nourisher of your old age, for your daughter-in-law who loves you, who is more to you than seven sons, has given birth to him.”
 Then Naomi took the child and laid him on her lap and became his nurse.
 And the women of the neighborhood gave him a name, saying, “A son has been born to Naomi.”
 They named him Obed.
 He was the father of Jesse, the father of David.

 Amazingly, Ruth is the great-grandmother of  David, Israel’s greatest earthly King.
 Even more, David would be an ancestor and a preview of the greater King to come: Jesus Christ.

 Through the entire book of Ruth, we not only see that God DOES care for his people, but that he does so in ways that far exceed our own knowledge.
-Naomi and many other characters in this story consider their dire circumstances and conclude that God is far off and unconcerned - perhaps even the source of their suffering.
+Naomi and many other characters in this story consider their dire circumstances and conclude that God is far off and unconcerned.
 Nothing could be further from the truth.
 What is actually happening is that God is sovereignly directing human events.
 He is meeting the specific needs of Naomi and Ruth.
 But in addition he’s preparing the way for the coming king who will rescue Israel from the tumultuous time of the judges (David).
 And even beyond that, he’s working toward the future redeemer-King who rescues God’s people from their sin.

 We can remember this when we are tempted to despair in the midst of trials and tribulations.
 Take comfort in knowing that, “…for those who love God all things work together for good, for those who are called according to his purpose.”
 (Romans 8:28) Then you’ll be able to echo Naomi’s praise of Boaz in 2:20 with words to God: His “kindness has not forsaken the living or the dead.”

 [TAKE QUESTIONS]

+__[SLIDE #5]__

 # 1st and 2nd SAMUEL

 Now for 1st and 2nd Samuel.
 This is the transition to a king.
 The books are named for the prophet Samuel, the main hinge between the time of the judges and the monarchy.
 He was both Israel’s final judge and the one who anointed the nation’s first king.
 Originally compiled as a single text, we don’t know who wrote these two books.
 1st Chronicles 29:29-30 suggests the prophet left written records.
 But the account of Samuel’s death in I Samuel 25 suggests that at least much of the book was written by someone else.